Dates for Cans Around the Oval 2018:

 Each participating group is invited to challenge other groups within the contest.
 Featured contests in the past have pitted ASCSU vs. CSU Administration, Liberal Arts College vs. the School of Business, various residence hall floors vs. another, and even mini-challenges within groups.
 Anyone can challenge anyone else!
 Because they are in the spirit of service, these competitions are friendly.
 If you want to challenge another group, keep it clean!
 When you Register, you will be asked if you’d like to challenge another group; don’t hesitate, it’s a great time!

-How to Get Donations
+How to CANvass

-- Boxes in which to store donations
+- Boxes to store donations

-- Fliers to place at neighbors houses with bags
+- Handouts to place at neighbors homes

 - Posters for advertising